Gering downs Wheatland at home

 Wheatland got their final points of the game on a 3-pointer by Kade Preuit but it wasn’t enough as Gering took the 54-49 win.

 Gering will travel to McCook on Thursday, Feb.
-10 when they take on the Bison before playing on North Platte on Feb.
+10 when they take on the Bison before playing in North Platte on Feb.
 11.

 “We’ve got to work a little bit for McCook, a little bit for North Platte, some man, some zone and we’ve got to get better at the free throw line, shooting outside jumpers and movement,” Land said.